malinslz/Cardgame_UNO_craze/README.md

 ## How to build
 ### Wiring
-see the Document: "UNO-Craze_Spielregeln and How to build" ;)
+see the Document: "UNO-Craze game instructions" ;)

 for the UNO-Craze Cube see: "Cube.stl"